xiaoyanit/TeXpert/README.md

 social media, etc. Unfortunately, this requires significant processing power and thus SwiftKey constantly crashes, especially on long texts.
-(It seems that whenever it is invoked, it reads the whole input field and update its internal database; resulting in sluggish and noticable delay before the
+(It seems that whenever it is invoked, it reads the whole input field and update its internal database; resulting in sluggish and noticeable delay before the
 keyboard is shown up.)
 [Android 4.2][3] has a great improvement in its IMEs.
 It is much faster than SwiftKey and also has support for [Swype][2] gesture typing.